saghirb/Getting-Started-with-Git-and-GitHub-for-R-Users/README.md

-# Getting Start with Git and GitHub for R Users
+# Getting Started with Git and GitHub for R Users

 Teach or learn how to work with Git, GitHub and RStudio for your R projects.